The use of mobile phones has increased exponentially over the past decade and has become increasingly central to people’s everyday lives1.

-Parents are increasingly worried about the adverse effects of smartphones on teenagers but they are unaware that their own phone use contributes to these concerns.
+Parents are increasingly worried about the negative impact of smartphones on teenagers but they are unaware that their own phone usage contributes to these concerns.

 What is phubbing?

-Phubbing is the act of ignoring others in social situations by focusing on one’s mobile phone instead of interacting with others who are present.
-The term is derived from the words “phone” and “snubbing”.
+Phubbing is the act of ignoring others in a social situation by focusing on one’s mobile phone instead of interacting with others who are present.
+The term is derived from the words “phone” and “snubbing” – phone snubbing.

-Today, people use their smartphones to do many tasks that used to be confined to their desks, such as check flight schedules while dining, watch Netflix films from bed, and post on Facebook groups in the grocery line.
+People use their smartphones to do many tasks that used to be confined to their desks, such as checking flight schedules while dining, watching Netflix films from bed, and posting on Facebook groups while waiting in the grocery line.

 Around 75% of them checked their phones at least three times per day while supervising their children3.

 Encourages teenage phubbing

 Adolescents who are phubbed by parents have the tendency to phub others.
 They consider the phubbing habit an accepted social norm4.

 Young people who show phubbing behavior tend to lack communication and social skills.